Lynn-Quantum-Optics/Summer-2024/lab_notebook.markdown

 The QWP is giving quite a bit of trouble.
 We are seeing weird bumps in the plot around zero, and we also are seeing the motor rotating a full 360 degrees when it crosses zero.
 That along with the shifting minimum is making us think perhaps the mounting is indeed not as secure as it needs to be.
 I'm going to take it out, wrench it in there real good, realign it, and see what happens!

 I think I was able to get it a little bit tighter!
+But that didn't fix the issue!
+I was able to fix the problem by allowing the code to accurately pass on negative angles to the motors, but the real problem is that the motors don't know have an accurate "this many pulses = 360 degrees".
+Going to debug tmro.

 ## 7/17/23
 MP: A